lionelmsango/PowerShell-IT-Admin-Automation/README.md

 ## Why This Matters

 **If you're hiring:**
-This shows my skils to executing production-quality automation.
+This shows my skils at executing production-quality automation.

 **If you're learning PowerShell:**
 Use this as a template for structuring real deployment scripts.